stclaird/Cloud-IP-Address-Ranges/README.md

 # Cloud IP to DB
-A simple tool for importing CIDR records from large and large-ish cloud or hosting providers and outputs them as a SQLlite database.
+A simple tool for importing IP and CIDR records from large and large-ish cloud or hosting providers and outputs them as a SQLlite database and clear text files.
 Currently, the project imports IP CIDR networks from the following providers:

 | Provider                  | Method                       |
 | ------------------------- | ---------------------------- |